 - All students must select a WHS teacher as their personal Faculty Advisor and meet with them once a week.
 If the senior is doing a project with a WHS teacher, that teacher can take on a dual role of the Faculty Advisor and the Onsite Advisor.
 Before submitting a Senior Project proposal, the senior’s Faculty Advisor must read, possibly help edit, approve, and then initial the project proposal through the google form.
 Once the project begins students are accountable to meet with their chosen Faculty Advisor once a week where they will present their timeline Padlet that will act as a daily or weekly time sheet.
 The student’s Padlet will also serve as their journal.
 A video is below of how students & staff are to use Padlet.

-- Failure to meet with Faculty Advisor on a weekly basis will result in student returning to all of his/her classes and student will be responsible for making up all missed work throughout the term
+Failure to meet once a week with the Faculty Advisor will result in the senior immediately pulled from the project, returning to all classes, and making up missed work for teachers to grade.